joaojlf4/msnews-frontend/README.md

 ![](demo.jpg)

-An website built with React, Styled Components, Markdown and React Router DOM for my local city newspapper.
+An website built with React, Styled Components, Markdown and React Router DOM for my local city newspaper.